tapjs/tapjs/docs/src/content/docs/api/index.md

 Print the supplied message as a TAP comment.

-If you provide the `--comment` flag to the test runner, then tap comments will be printed to stderr.
+If you provide the `--comments` flag to the test runner, then tap comments will be printed to stderr.

 Note that you can always use `console.error()` for debugging (or